parvsharmaa/video-search-api/README.md

 - `title` (optional): Search by video title.
 - `description` (optional): Search by video description.
 - `tags` (optional): Comma-separated list of tags to search by.
+- `page` Page number for pagination (optional, default: 1)
+- `limit` Number of results per page (optional, default: 10)

+## Features

+- `Rate Limiting`

+  The API has rate limiting enabled to prevent abuse.
+Requests exceeding the limit will receive a `429` Too Many Requests response.

+- `Error Handling`

+  The API handles errors gracefully and returns appropriate error messages with status codes.
+  Errors during database operations, input validation, or unexpected server errors are all handled.

+- `Testing`

+  To test the API locally, use tools like Postman or cURL to send requests to the provided endpoints.
+  Unit tests and integration tests can be added to the test directory for automated testing.